- Current students

-In some cases, we need to see originals of these documents (or certified copies of them) before we can enrol you in courses.
-These are:
+We need to see originals or certified copies of the following documents before we can enrol you in courses:

 - identity and residency documents, and